IDotD/Translations/README.md

 The names of the files are defined by [ISO 639-1](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) and use the two-letter code.

 We prefer forks of this repository and pull requests if you plan to help.
+Please check your results with a [JSON validator](http://jsonlint.com/) before sending them to us.